-Choose from our list of approved titles to explore cultures and topics relevant to the populations we work with as interpreters.
+Choose from our list of approved titles to explore cultures and topics relevant to the populations of multiple cultural-identity consumers that we work with as interpreters.
 (The book purchase is not included in the program) Participants register for the program, are sent the RID pre-approved curriculum by RID Sponsor: Ginevra Deianni, and then purchase the book on their own from any bookseller (or public library rental).
-The curriculum gives the list of reflection questions that participants chose from to answer after reading the book, as well as research activities to deeper explore the themes and make parallels to our work in the Deaf community.
+The curriculum gives the list of reflection questions that participants chose from to answer after reading the book, as well as research activities to deeper explore the themes and make relevent parallels to our work in the Deaf community.
 All RID CEUs are overseen & administered by RID Sponsor: Ginevra Deianni.

 Please feel free to email us anytime to ask for curriculum specifics on any project, or sample questions/materials.
 We want you to feel comfortable with what you are registering for.

 - "The Art of Being Deaf" by: Donna McDonald: Take a journey with Donna McDonald from little 'd' Deaf identity to capital "D" as she explores a literature review of Deaf writing and experiences in the Deaf community.

 - "Healthcare Interpreting in Small Bites" by: Cynthia E Roat*: This is a collection of short articles about important topics in the medical interpreting profession, such as: professional ethics, words that have no translation, how & when to advocate for a patient, dealing with bi-lingual family members during appointments, general medical vocabulary words, and much more...
 (A must-read for medical interpreters!) *(This is an Ethics Study specialization credit)